-As discussed above, the Committee identified three groups of stakeholders that will derive the primary benefits of the BRP - owners of properties on the water wait list, Cambria residents and businesses, and tourists.
-In developing the plan for funding, the Committee considered methods to derive revenues from each of these groups.
-The revenues thus generated form the core of the BRP's resources.8 The three core revenue streams are intended to be complementary and all three should be adopted to maximize the effectiveness of the BRP.
-To assure success of the BRP, the Committee recommends that well in advance of any election or other decision-making process engaged by the stakeholder groups, the CCSD, and to the extent they are involved the County, reach out to each of the three stakeholder groups to explain how the program will operate, how it benefits each group and the contributions being asked from each group.
-This outreach program should be tailored to all current Cambria residents and businesses, owners of all undeveloped parcels on the water wait list and all local lodging operators, the Cambria Tourism Board and the Cambria Chamber of Commerce.
+As discussed above, the committee identified three groups of stakeholders that will derive the primary benefits of the BRP - owners of properties on the water wait list, Cambria residents and businesses, and tourists.
+In developing the plan for funding, the committee considered methods to derive revenues from each of these groups.
+The revenues thus generated form the core of the BRP's resources.
+The three core revenue streams are intended to be complementary and all three should be adopted to maximize the effectiveness of the BRP.
+To assure success of the BRP, the committee recommends that well in advance of any election or other decision-making process engaged by the stakeholder groups, the CCSD and County reach out to each of the three stakeholder groups to explain how the program will operate, how it benefits each group and the contributions being asked from each group.
+This outreach program should be tailored to all current Cambria residents and businesses, owners of all vacant parcels on the water wait list and all local lodging operators, the Cambria Tourism Board and the Cambria Chamber of Commerce.